 The UEFA Champions League is the most exciting and prestigious yearly club competition in the entire world.
 The European tournament pits the top teams from around the continent against each other.
 Powerhouse teams such as Barcelona, Bayern Munich, Juventus, Liverpool and Real Madrid regularly feature in the mammoth tournament.

-To illustrate how popular the final it, the 2014/15’s Champions League final was viewed by an estimated 180 million viewers from over 200 countries worldwide compared to the Super Bowl, which generates a worldwide audience of 160 million.
+To illustrate how popular the final it, the 2014/15’s Champions League final was viewed by an estimated 180 million viewers from over 200 countries.
+Comparatively, thee Super Bowl tends to pull in an audience of 160 million.

 Where to watch UEFA Champions League on US TV

 CBS Sports is now the new rights-holder for both the UEFA Champions League and Europa League in the United States.
 The English-language broadcaster has the rights through the end of the 2023/24 season with every single game being available via the Paramount+ streaming platform.

 Gone are the days of FOX Sports and TNT/Bleacher Report having the rights.

 For Spanish-language broadcasts, Univision/TUDN has the rights, which can be streamed via fuboTV.
 Additionally, all UEFA Champions League matches will air live across Univision’s platforms this season, including more than 80 on linear networks Univision, UniMás, TUDN and Galavisión.
 (The 2018-2019 UEFA Champions League on the Univision networks was most-watched edition in the competition’s history on U.S. television, regardless of language, reaching nearly 22.2 million).

 Group Stage coverage of the tournament typically begins in September each year.